Community Relations

 Guests enjoy 2020 TRIAD Black History Program. |

-The Tunica County Sheriff's Office is fortunate to have Mrs. Nellie Harris assist our office with our TRIAD program.
-Mrs. Nellie helps us by calling and checking on our TRIAD seniors each day.
+The Tunica County Sheriff's Office is fortunate to have Mrs. Theodora assist our office with our TRIAD program.
+Mrs. Theodora helps us by calling and checking on our TRIAD seniors each day.

 Community Support - Calendar Sponsors